Annapurna Circuit Trek Introduction

-Annapurna circuit trek provides a chance to explore the local culture, natural land and breath-taking scenery of the Himalayas.
-The classic Annapurna circuit trek is one of the three major trekking routes in Annapurna region.
-It is a highly admired and remarkable trekking route in Annapurna region.
-This glorious trek leads you to the villages inhabited by a widely diverse people from different ethnic groups.
+Annapurna circuit trek provides a chance to explore the local culture, natural land, and breath-taking scenery of the Himalayas.
+In particular, the classic Annapurna circuit trek is one of the three major trekking routes in the Annapurna region.
+Likewise, it is a highly admired and remarkable trekking route in the Annapurna region.
+Moreover, this glorious trek leads you to the villages inhabited by a widely diverse people from different ethnic groups.
 The picturesque villages sit alongside the white Himalayas offering spectacular and majestic views.

 Be a part of this remarkable trip with us.
 We have magnificent crew members.
-Their care and experience would definitely make your trip one of the most memorable and rewarding of your
+Their care and experience would definitely make your trip one of the most memorable and rewarding.

 Upon arrival at Tribhuvan International Airport, Kathmandu, our representative will pick you up and escort you to the hotel.
 Overnight at hotel in Kathmandu.